-\textbf{For Researchers.} The capability-intent gap identified in this study points to a concrete design direction: future tools should seek mechanisms that provide partial intent evidence without requiring strict formal verification that limits recall.
-Taint analysis and behavior-chain detection are promising directions, as they resolve ambiguity through data-flow evidence rather than surface-level features.
-Dynamic code execution, web injection, and credential theft remain structurally underdetected because their APIs are indistinguishable from legitimate usage, representing the most pressing open problems for targeted research.
+\textbf{For Researchers.} The capability-intent gap calls for mechanisms that supply partial intent evidence without the strict formal verification that limits recall.
+Taint analysis and behavior-chain detection resolve the ambiguity through data-flow evidence rather than surface-level features.
+Retrieved precedent is a third such mechanism, and it is knowledge-driven rather than data-driven.
+IntelGuard pairs malicious code with the expert reasoning for why that behavior is malicious, so the model judges semantics against a prior intent judgment instead of matching syntax or a boundary learned from a corpus, and RQ3 finds such a judgment does not age.
+Reasoning is no substitute for that knowledge, since SocketAI's agentic loop of three self-critical rounds costs 57$\times$ GuardDog's latency and still loses 49 recall points to one grounded call.
+Dynamic code execution, web injection, and credential theft remain structurally underdetected, the most pressing open problems.

-\textbf{For Ecosystem Maintainers.} The 21.9\% of malware residing entirely in \texttt{package.json} install scripts exposes a gap that no code-analysis tool can bridge through rule refinement alone.
-This is not a vulnerability but a design decision: npm's open publication model assumes publisher trust, while providing no mechanism to verify it.
-Mandatory pre-publication scanning with behavioral sandboxing, or restricting lifecycle script execution by default, would structurally reduce the attack surface that 72.21\% of malicious packages currently exploit.